fleetingbytes/shell-scripts/notes-on-mktemp.md

 All this can be written much more precisely:

 ```
-Interpret all provided template arguments relative to the path specified as tmpdir.
+Interpret the provided templates or the generated temple as a path relative to tmpdir.
 If tmpdir is either empty or omitted, then the TMPDIR environment variable (or the default /tmp) will be used as the template's parent directory.
 If the -t option is provided, use tmpdir as path only for the generated template, not the template arguments.
 ```